ComparativeGenomicsToolkit/hal/README.md

 ### General Options

 *Detailed command line options can be obtained by running each tool with the `--help` option.*

+Two stored formats are included with HAL: `HDF5` and `mmap`.
+HDF5 is standard container format for larger data sets with good compression characteristics .
+The `mmap` format stores the raw data structures in a file, which is access by mapping in into memory using the `mmap` system call.
+HAL files in the `mmap` format a considerably bigger but often much faster to access.
+The `halExtract` command can be used to copy between formats.

 All HAL tools compiled with HDF5 support expose some caching parameters.
 Tools that create HAL files also include chunking and compression parameters.
 In most cases, the default values of these options will suffice.